robinco18/RnR/CSEProductOwner.md

 ## Who fills the Product Owner role on a CSE project?

 There is often confusion about who the Product Owner should be on a CSE engagment/project.
-Should it be someone form the customer, an SEI or PM from CTE, a Dev Crews TPM, or perhaps a developer or tech lead?
+Should it be someone from the customer, an SEI or PM from CTE, a Dev Crew TPM, or perhaps a developer or tech lead?

-The answer is simple: **It can be *anyone* with the skills and time to do the job.**
+The answer we are propsing by standardizing on the PO role and responsibilities is that is should be the SEI when a DC is engaged.
+The SEI can partner with other members of the Engagement Team to have the PO role performed by another person on the engagement team, but it is the SEI who is responsible for perfoming the PO role or landing that responsibility in an agreed upon way with another qualified person on the Engagement Team.

 A key point, however, is that a PO is always required, and it should be a  **single person**.
-PO is not a role for a committee, and it's not a role that can just be ignored.

 >That said, it is OK for a PO to delegate certain responsibilities to others, but the PO is ultimately accountable for assuring everything is getting done properly.